DadeOrsu/DSS_answers/Part2.md

 ---

-#### 2. Explain what is an SQL-injection attack and what are its “avenues”.
-Provide an example of an SQL-injection attack
+#### 2. Explain what is an SQL-injection attack and what are its "avenues".
+Provide an example of an SQL-injection attack.

 The SQL injection (SQLi) attack is one of the most prevalent and dangerous network-based security threats.